Air digital asset management alternatives: Which DAM is best for your brand?

 What is Air digital asset management?

 Launched in 2017, Air is a digital asset management (DAM) tool designed primarily for creative teams managing content production.
 It offers a visual, board-based system that helps you organise, review, and collaborate on assets throughout the creative process.
 While it’s good for helping you manage creative operations, Air lacks the key features of a full DAM system—such as advanced asset distribution and scalable external sharing options.
-This makes it a better fit for teams focused purely on content creation and approvals, rather than ecommerce brands needing to deploy assets efficiently across multiple channels and partners.
+This makes it a better fit for teams focused purely on content creation and approval processes, rather than ecommerce brands needing to deploy assets efficiently across multiple channels and partners.

 Air's pros and cons